bytes0xcr6/SmartContracts/Dynamic NFT/README.md

-# Dynamic NFTs using Chainlink VRF (Verified Random Number) & Chainlink Automation
+# Dynamic NFTs using Chainlink VRF (Verifiable Randomness Function) & Chainlink Automation

 This is a Dynamic NFT project where the NFT can change with time.
 It has 3 stages: